kyma-project/busola/docs/extensibility/resources.md

 ### Variable fields

-Additionally it's possible to define variable fields.
-In this case **path** is ommited and instead a **var** argument is used to specify variable name to assign to.
+Additionally, it's possible to define variable fields.
+In this case, **path** is omitted, and a **var** argument is used to specify the variable name to assign.
 Variable names have to be unique across the extension.
-Such a value is not added to the resultant yaml, but instead stored in memory and provided to any [JSONata](https://docs.jsonata.org/overview.html) handlers as variables (e.g. `$foo`).
-Variables will be provided for the current context - so if a variable is defined inside an array, the value is for that specific item.
+Such a value is not added to the resultant YAML but instead stored in memory and provided to any [JSONata](https://docs.jsonata.org/overview.html) handlers as variables, for example, `$foo`.
+Variables are provided for the current context.
+If a variable is defined inside an array, the value is specified for that specific item.
 To access raw values, the predefined `$vars` variable has to be used.

 When using a variable inside an array it has to be wrapped inside a `[]` element (see example).